Let’s not beat around the bush – New York is the most exciting city that I have ever visited.

 Jostling for business

 I was sitting in Heald Square, just opposite Macy’s, minding my own business.
 The streets of New York are filled with vendors of every kind.
 Most sell food, but others sell souvenirs and the essentials of life, such as sunglasses.
 There were several vendors operating outside Macy’s, one of whom was selling kebabs.
-He was just going about his business, when another vendor turned up and started an argument about territory.
-I don’t know the full story, but the interloper used his cart to ram the incumbents cart in order to move it, so the great food cart ramathon began.
+He was just going about his business when another vendor turned up and started an argument about territory.
+I don’t know the full story, but the interloper used his cart to ram the incumbent cart in order to move it, so the great food cart ramathon began.
 It was a terrific thing to watch, but my money was on the go who had been there because, in my view, he had every right to be to occupy that spot.

 Of course, Times Square is a place where people just sit and stare at others.

 It’s not as big as I imagined it to be, but tourists just seem to like to hang out there.
-You’ve got to visit, but really only to gawk at all the street performers who dress as super heroes to make money by being photographed with people.
+You’ve got to visit, but really only to gawk at all the street performers who dress as superheroes to make money by being photographed with people.

 Times Square is also where the touts hang out.

 Heaps of them, selling double-decker bus tours, or tickets to comedy shows.
 I was in New York to perform comedy, so didn’t need to purchase show tickets.
-I did do a double-decker bus tour, and thought it to be poor value.
+I did do a double-decker bus tour and thought it to be poor value.
 You spend a lot of time sitting in traffic, and I found the subway to be more efficient for getting around when you needed a long journey.